OmAmar106/Template-for-Competitive-Programming/README.md

 # Competitive Programming Python Snippets

-This repository contains a collection of Python,CPP code snippets and templates, Hacking Test Case Generator, Stress Tester, and a code to json format converter designed to assist with competitive programming.
+This repository contains a collection of Python,CPP code snippets and templates, Hacking Test Case Generator, Stress Tester, and a code to json format converter designed to assist with competitive programming and a lot more.
 These snippets cover a range of algorithms, data structures, and problem-solving techniques commonly used in competitive programming contests.
+This repository will mostly benefit people who do CP in Python.

 ## Overview